AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/folder-structure-filenaming.md

 For your folder strategy consider what makes sense to your organization.
 Here are some common folder naming scenarios:

 - Mirror web site or product breakdown.
-For example, if you sold clothing, you might have folders for Men, Women, and Accessories, and sub folders for Shirts andShoes.
+For example, if you sold clothing, you might have folders for Men, Women, and Accessories, and subfolders for Shirts andShoes.
 - SKU or Product ID based strategy.
 For example, with retailers that have thousands of items, it might make sense to use SKU numbers or product IDs as folder names.
 - Brand strategy.
 For example, manufacturers who have multiple brands might choose their brand names as top-level folders.